maureen28/portfolio/README.md

 >CSS

 #### Setup Instruction
-To use the code, clone the repofrom https://github.com/maureen28/portfolio
+To use the code, clone the repo from https://github.com/maureen28/portfolio

 ### Contactinformation